 Successful investing, most evidence seems to indicate, is more about being rational than intelligent.
 You don’t need a ridiculous IQ, but you do need to be able to detach your emotions from your reason, and be able to identify when you’re doing something irrational with your money.
 In that sense, being an intelligent investor actually means being a rational investor.

-People that aren’t knowledgeable about investing often view the stock market as a casino.
-You put money in, and you might or might get it out later, they say.
+A lot of people view the stock market as a casino.
+You put money in, and you might or might not get it out later, they say.

 But that’s not how it works, even though there is always a degree of chance involved.